 - 1. Check fuel level.
 (Note: The genset fuel pickup is probably higher than the vehicle engine pickup.) - 2.
-Prime the engine fuel system. - 3.
+Prime the engine fuel system (p.
+4-1). - 3.
 Check the engine air filter and remove any blockage. - 4.
 Replace Fuse F3 (glow plugs) if blown.
 If it blows again, go to Step 8. - 5.
 Check for fuel and air leaks at each fitting in the fuel supply line.
 (Note: White smoke indicates air in the fuel.) - 6.
 Conduct a fuel flow test and service as necessary (p.
 14-1). - 7.
 Remove the top housing panel (p.
-6-3) and observe the governor actuator rotor (Figure 13-1) while cranking.
+6-4) and observe the governor actuator rotor (p.
+13-2) while cranking.
 (Remember to reattach the leads after removing the cover.)
 The rotor should rotate smoothly through about 1/2 inch (12 mm).
 If it does not, check for binding in the governor mechanism by pushing the actuator rotor clockwise by hand-against the action of the fuel rack return spring.
 It should rotate smoothly about 1/2 inch (12 mm) and return smoothly.
-If it binds or catches, remove the governor actuator base assembly and replace it, or service the internal engine governor mechanism (Figure 13-2), as necessary.

-8. Remove the front and top housing panels (p.
-6-3) and check out the glow plug system as follows:

-- A. If the glow plugs are not working, it can be the result of a failed temperature sensor which results in a no start. - B. If loose, reconnect spade connector HR-1 to the glow plug bus bar at the front of the engine, engine harness connectors A1-J7 and A1-J8 to the leads from the controller assembly (Figure 10-1, p.
-A-1, A-4), and the engine harness ground connections to the flywheel housing. - C. Disconnect HR-1 from the glow plug bus bar and A1-J8 from the controller assembly (p.
+If it binds or catches, remove the governor actuator base assembly and replace it, or service the internal engine governor mechanism (p.
+13-3), as necessary. - 8.
+Remove the front and top housing panels (p.
+6-4) and check out the glow plug system as follows: - A. If loose, reconnect spade connector HR-1 to the glow plug bus bar at the front of the engine, engine harness connectors A1-J7 and A1-J8 to the leads from the controller assembly (p.
+19-1, 19-4, 10-1), and the engine harness ground connections (p.
+19-1) to the flywheel housing. - B. Disconnect HR-1 from the glow plug bus bar and A1-J8 from the controller assembly (p.
 10-1).
 Check for continuity (ground short) between either connector and ground.
-Replace wiring as necessary. - D. Remove the glow plug bus bar along side the engine valve cover and check for electrical continuity between each glow plug terminal and ground.
-Replace any open glow plug (p.
-12-1).
+Replace wiring as necessary. - C. Remove the glow plug bus bar along side the engine valve cover and check for electrical continuity between each glow plug terminal and ground.
+Replace any open glow plug (p.12-1).

 Note: If a glow plug does not come out after unscrewing it, or the end has broken off, it will be necessary to remove the engine head.
-Glow plugs can swell if preheat voltage is greater than 14 volts, such as when a battery booster is used for starting. - E. Check for B+ on the glow plug bus bar while pressing Start.
-Replace the controller assembly if B+ is not available for preheat in accordance with Table 10-1. - 9.
+Glow plugs can swell if preheat voltage is greater than 14 volts, such as when a battery booster is used for starting. - D. Check for B+ on the glow plug bus bar while pressing Start.
+Replace the controller assembly if B+ is not available for preheat in accordance with Table 10-1, p.
+10-3. - 9.
 Service the engine (p.
 12-1).

-AWARNING Some genset service procedures present hazards that can result in severe personal injury or death.
-Only trained and experienced service personnel with knowledge of fuels, electricity, and machinery hazards should perform genset service.
+A WARNING Some genset service procedures present hazards that can result in severe personal injury or death.
+Only qualified service personnel with knowledge of fuels, electricity, and machinery hazards should perform genset service.
 See Safety Precautions.